How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 What happens if I overstay?

 A fine of approximately $10 USD per day applies, paid in cash on exit.
 Significant overstays can result in deportation and a re-entry ban.
-The system is enforced consistently at border crossings.

 Q